kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     ```

     should work on most POSIX compliant systems if `yourusernameYourModuleName` and
-    `ds-widget-tool` were placed in the same project directory (i.e. they are sibling directories.)
+    `kbase-ds-widget-tool` were placed in the same project directory (i.e. they are sibling directories.)

     In any case, you should see something like this: